- Do you taper your workouts by prioritizing the execution of bigger movements to smaller movements?

 - Do you focus on developing symmetry and balance in your training?

-Over the years I have always approached strength development by phasing down a day’s training by beginning with the most demanding movements first…and then moving on to smaller accessory work.
+Over the years I have always approached strength development by tapering down a day’s workout by beginning with the most demanding movements and transitioning down to performing smaller accessory work.
 The idea here is to build absolute strength right out of the gate…and then move on to optimally developing movement and symmetry next.
-Single limb training is one great way to build that symmetry and movement.
+In today’s article I want to shift the focus to the latter as single limb training is one great way to build that symmetry and movement.

 A bilateral movement involves sharing the load or resistance between two limbs.
-A few examples of this would be the barbell back squat, the barbell bench press, etc. In these examples you have to move the weight of the bar using both limbs.
+A few examples of this would be the barbell back squat, the barbell bench press, etc. In these examples you have to move the weight of the bar using both arms (limbs).